jacksleight/statamic-memberbox/README.md

 	* Update password
 * Member tags that make it super simple to control what content is restricted to which members and how
 * A handful of form URL tags

-### Who’s a Member?

-This addon defines a member as any user who has the roles and groups listed in the `statamic.users.new_user_roles` and `statamic.users.new_user_groups` config variables, as these are the roles and groups Statamic assigns to users who register themselves.

 ## Contents